-With TYSABRI, trained healthcare professionals administer your infusion once every 28 days.
+With TYSABRI, trained healthcare professionals administer your infusion every 28 days.
 The actual infusion takes about an hour.
-You’re then asked to stay for another hour just to make sure you’re not having an infusion-related reaction that may need medical attention.
+For your first 12 infusions, you'll be asked to stay for an additional hour for routine observation.
+After your 12th infusion, your healthcare provider may decide to shorten or skip the observation period.

 Because TYSABRI may increase your risk of developing progressive multifocal leukoencephalopathy (PML), you can receive it only through the TOUCH® Prescribing Program.

 Infusion centers, doctors’ offices, and hospitals authorized by the TOUCH program are staffed by nurses who are committed to your safety.
-In addition to educating you on the potential benefits and risks of TYSABRI, they are there to answer any infusion questions you may have and ask you a series of questions before each infusion to make sure TYSABRI is still right for you.
+In addition to educating you on the potential risks of TYSABRI, they are there to answer any infusion questions you make have.
+Before each infusion, they will also ask you a series of questions to make sure TYSABRI is still right for you.

-Refer to the Medication Guide for additional information on how to prepare for your infusion.
+Refer to the Medication Guide for additional information.